andgineer/TRegExpr/docs/index.rst

 articles <http://masterandrey.com/posts/en/text_processing_from_birds_eye_view.html>`__
 illustrate simplicity and power of text processing with the library.

-If You need Unicode (so called ‘WideString’ in Delphi) - see `How to use unicode <tregexpr_interface#unicode>`__.
+If you need Unicode (so called ‘WideString’ in Delphi) - see `How to use unicode <tregexpr_interface#unicode>`__.

 Gratitudes